 All food at the farmer’s market is organic, right?

-Goodness, no!
-Farmer’s markets are a great source of organic foods and produce, and in my experience most of their product is organic.
-But small farms can use pesticides and sludge just like the big boys, so if it’s not certified organic, you have to assume it’s not.
+No, not at all.
+Farmer’s markets are a great source of organic foods and produce.
+In my experience most of their product is indeed organic.
+But not all small farms are organic.
+Many use pesticides and sludge and, where legal, hormones just like the big farms.
+So if it’s not certified organic, you have to assume it’s not.
 All-natural does not mean organic.
 Hand-picked does not mean organic.
 Neither do pesticide-free or no antibiotics.
 Those mean the farmer is using some organic procedures, but not enough to get certified organic.
 However, this may be acceptable to you, especially if your only other option is to corporate farmed food.

-It’s amazing how much work is involved in getting hold of traditional food these days – the only kind of food our grandparents and great-grandparents knew.
-It’s also a pity how determined corporate farming is to keep us from having simple labels that make informed choices easy.
-You kind of have to wonder how much lower our food costs could be if corporate farming wasn’t spending so much on lobbying politicians!
+It’s amazing how much work is involved in getting hold of traditional food these days.
+You have to wonder how much lower our food costs could be if corporate farming wasn’t spending so much on lobbying politicians!

 So should you buy organic or not?
 Organic is partly a good thing, but it’s also become a marketing gimmick.
-Sometimes you may decide the “non-GMO”, “free-range”, “grass fed” or “no hormones or antibiotics” labels are more important to you, especially if you’re on a tight budget and the organic option is too expensive for you.
+Sometimes you may decide the “non-GMO”, “free-range”, “grass fed”, “no hormones” (in the case of beef and dairy), or “no antibiotics” labels are good enough.
+Especially if you’re on a tight budget and the organic option is too expensive for you.
 We can only hope food labeling will be refined as time goes on, making it easier for us to make the best choices for our health and our wallets.